deeeelin/idkgit/README.md

 Before you begin, ensure you have met the following requirements:

-* You have a `Linux/Mac` machine that is able to execute bash scripts
+* You have a device that is able to execute bash scripts
 * You have read the instructions for using idkgit

 ## How to install idkgit

 To install idkgit follow these steps:

-Linux and macOS:

-1.
-Clone the repo :
+1. Clone the repo :
 ```
 git clone https://github.com/deeeelin/idkgit.git <folder path>
 ```